ivmai/bdwgc/doc/porting.md

 if your `setjmp` implementation saves all possibly pointer-valued registers into the buffer, as opposed to trying to unwind the stack at `longjmp` time.
 The `setjmp_test` test tries to determine this, but often does not get it right.

-In GC v6.x versions of the collector, tracing of registers was more commonly handled with assembly code.
-In GC v7, this is generally to be avoided.
+Registers tracing handled with an assembly code is generally to be avoided.

 Most commonly `os_dep.c` will not require attention, but see below.